|

 Biography: Christian Reder |

-Knowledge Transfer).
-Editor of the book series 'Edition Transfer' at
+He is editor of the book series 'Edition Transfer' at Springer Wien New

 |